Grandma’s heartwarming teen breakfast club continues in honor of late grandson

 “I think it brought them happiness since they all liked to hang out here.
 Who does not want to go to grandma’s house?”
 Winckowski said.
 “The kids asked about breakfast club and since my other grandson, Owen, was a sophomore, I wanted to continue for him and his friends.
 We had breakfast clubs all last year.
 And then it started again this year; it continues to grow.”

 Winckowski will continue to make breakfast for those who show up.
-She starts her days between 4:30 a.m. and 5 a.m., and the kids start piling in around 7:10 a.m. to 7:30 a.m.
+She starts her days between 4:30 a.m and 5 a.m., and the kids start piling in around 7:10 a.m. and 7:30 a.m.

 “It is a very tiny house with lots of love in the walls.
 It does not matter where they sit; if you feed them, they will come,” she said.
 “We use only glass plates, real utensils, and glass cups.
 It is easier to eat off of regular plates while standing.
 I do not want to have them eat off paper plates; it is all about the presentation.”